EmpaEconversion/aurora-neware/README.md

-# neware-api
+# aurora-neware

 ## Overview
-`neware-api` provides a Python API and command line interface (CLI) to control Neware cylers.
+`aurora-neware` provides a standalone Python API and command line interface (CLI) to control Neware cylers.

 It is designed for BTS 8.0 and WHW-200L-160CH-B systems, and should work on other cyclers using BTS 8.0.